ISAT-Office/ISAT/Doc/Quick_start.md

 finish
 ```

-The second line of the printed information here: `LCC projection: mid lon:102.07366854247363,mid lat:36.68731137325006` are **central longitude** and **central latitude** respectively.
+The second line of the printed information here: `LCC projection: mid lon:102.07366854247363,mid lat:36.68731137325006` are **central longitude** and **central latitude** for LCC projection respectively.

-In addition, you can see the series output files in the `output` directory.
+In addition, you can see the output files in the `output` directory.

 ```
 ├── 3nestdomain_gridinfo.csv